jukinner/overtime-app/README.md

 - fix admin dashboard bug
 - implement honeybadger for error reporting
 - implement new relic for keeping site alive
+- check on data issue and verify correct hours are being tracked

 ## todos: